MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-data/index.md

     * Give the Cloudant user permissions to read/write the newly created database.
     * Create the required indexes for the Bluelist application.
 5. Request a new Cloudant session cookie.
-6. The MobileFirst adapter sample returns a Cloudant session cookie, remote database name, and Cloudant URL to the mobile device.
+6. The adapter sample returns a Cloudant session cookie, remote database name, and Cloudant URL to the mobile device.
 7. Mobile device makes requests directly to Cloudant until the session cookie expires.

 ### sessioncookie REST Endpoint
-In the case of an expired session cookie, the mobile device can exchange a valid MobileFirst OAuth token for a Cloudant session cookie with the **/sessioncookie** endpoint.
+In the case of an expired session cookie, the mobile device can exchange a valid {{ site.data.keys.product_adj }} OAuth token for a Cloudant session cookie with the **/sessioncookie** endpoint.

 ## Creating databases
 ### Accessing local data stores